cloudinary-devs/TQ-Extension-Cloudinary-Video/levels/cloudinary_video/objectives/m2_o3_urls/description.md

 Click _HACK_ to proceed.
 If you entered the URLs correctly, you will see a side by side comparison of the original and scaled versions!

+> Press the _HELP_ button on the top right of this window for more details!